 And there are also longer-term trends.
 Bond yields seem to be stuck permanently lower than they were 40 years ago; a return to the 15% yields of the ‘80s seems unlikely.

-Higher interest rates, inflation, and increased risk drive bond prices down – which means bond yields rise.
+Higher interest rates, inflation, increased credit risks, and growth or recession signals drive bond prices down or up.
 But price changes for any given bond are transient: at maturity, it’ll simply be worth its par value.

 Never forget that when you invest, your capital is at risk.
 This learning guide is for information purposes only and is not intended as investment advice.